What The Fallout From William Barr's Testimony Means For The Russia Investigation

 Marked man

-A few Democrats called on Barr to resign and others on Wednesday questioned whether he can oversee more than a dozen cases that spun out of Mueller's core investigation.
+A few Democrats called on Barr to resign, and others on Wednesday questioned whether he can oversee more than a dozen cases that have spun out of Mueller's core investigation.

 The attorney general bristled at the idea that he might have to recuse himself from those matters and said he stood by his vow to protect the exercise of justice from inappropriate political influence.